dhuan/mock/user_guide.md

 > mock tells you whether the assertion passed or not by including "Validation Errors" into the `validation_errors` response field.
 Another indicative is the Response Status - `200` is success, `400` means your assertion failed.

 With that we've seen a very simple assertion.
-There are other things that can be asserted in a HTTP Request, such as the header values passed, the body payload etc. [For a reference of all available assertion options, skip to this section.](#assertion-options-reference)
+There are other things that can be asserted in a HTTP Request, such as the header values passed, the body payload etc. [For a reference of all available condition options, skip to this section.](#conditions-reference)

 ### Which Request to assert against?